 One thing we know for sure is that Amsterdammers love their food and drink (in moderation… more or less).
 Head to Amsterdam Oost (that’s east for non-locals!) to enjoy cafes, finger food and vegetarian dinners at Beukenplein, a small square bursting with flavor.
 In the drinks department we’ve got Butcher’s Tears, where magnificent staff with equally magnificent beards will personally recommend the best this microbrewery has on offer.

-Nested in Amsterdam Oost, Beukenplein is one of the city’s coziest squares.
-Whether you’re in the market for independent cafes, finger linkin’ finger food or ethical dinners, it’s perfect for a late summer night out with friends.
-Our favorites here include Coffee Bru, Oost’s first specialty coffee with a mix of feel good interior, excellent coffee and friendly staff, and Rotisserie, a Brooklynese bar and take-away outlet where you can pick up a juicy burger or oreo milkshake on your way home.
+Whether you’re in the market for independent cafes or ethical dinners, Beukenplein is perfect for a late summer night out.
+Our favorites here include Coffee Bru, Oost’s first specialty cafe, and Rotisserie, a Brooklynese bar where you can pick up a juicy burger or oreo milkshake on your way home.

 Tucked just behind Vondelpark is this unorthodox microbrewery, styled as a retro abattoir.
 Despite the name and decor, vegetarians have nothing to worry about; the only thing these ‘butchers’ have to sell is delicious, and lethally-strong, beer.
 Go easy – the beers range from 6-14%ABV, and it’s very easy to get inadvertently shitfaced before 5pm (not speaking from experience…).